What type of visa do I need?

 Child Visas: If a parent coming to the UK with a visa intends to bring a dependent child, this child must also hold a valid visa.
 Dependent children must be below a certain age to qualify.

 Dependent Relative Visas: An adult in need of care may apply for the Dependent Relative Visa.
-They must be seeking care from a British citizen or person with settled status in the UK.
+They must be seeking care from a UK national or person with settled status in the UK.
 There are additional financial requirements in order to be granted this UK visa